ORGANIZING KILIMANJARO TREKS

 Kilimanjaro Tour Cost

-A seven-day trip going up the Rongai Route and down the Marangu route costs from to US$1950, while a six-day trip going in on the Umbwe trail and out via the Mweka route costs from US$1860 to US$1630.
-All prices include park entry fees, guide and porter fees, food, transport to and from the road heads, accommodation, and a special half-board deal at the Hotel itself.
+A seven-day trip going up the Rongai Route and down the Marangu route costs from to US$1750, while a six-day trip going in on the Umbwe trail and out via the Mweka route costs from US$1600 to US$1550.
+All prices include park entry fees, guide and porter fees, food, transport to and from the road heads.

 It’s probably true to say that the cheapest deals are available in Moshi and Arusha rather than somewhat travel agency on the internet, particularly if you want good accommodation the night before and the night after a trek, as some tour companies in Arusha and Moshi including Shizi Safaris can offer deals on the Hotel accommodation which you would not be able to match through your own efforts.